-In this tutorial we’ll demonstrate the import procedure of a specific virtual studio scene.
-We’ll see the typical tasks and provide solutions for the possible difficulties occuring during the process.
+In this tutorial, we’ll demonstrate the import procedure of a specific virtual studio scene.
+We’ll see the typical tasks and provide solutions for the possible difficulties occurring during the process.

 We’ve rendered a preview image of our studio scene in 3D Studio Max.
 Let’s see it.
 So this is the look the graphic artist imagined for the studio and this is what we want to reproduce in Aximmetry as close as we can.